NeneWang/Practice-Algo.Structures.Code/algoexperthtml/system_design.md

 You want to see this barrage.
 Polling every seconds, instantaneous, see nothing and new updates.
 Send a message, see them after 10 seconds.
 Between requests.
 Every 0.5 seconds.
 More instantaenosu.
 You do have a lot of load.

+You wouldn't have the changes configurations, deploy very fast.
+A throught review, when a configuration changes, big companies, so many benefits, to still mkaing it safe.
+Only allow certain changes, deployment services, made configuration.
+Some sort of access control.

+## Rate Limiting

+Store the users and limit the access every x seconds.
+Stil vulnerable against DdoS.